 1. Press Windows + X > Windows PowerShell (Admin)

-2. Next, be sure about the app you want to hide because the PowerShell commands are capable of removing packages ranging from health and fitness to Microsoft Windows calculator.
+2. Next, ensure you know the app you want to hide because PowerShell commands can remove packages ranging from fitness to health to Windows calculator.

 Get-AppxPackage -name “Microsoft.Music.Preview” | Remove-AppxPackage